holmjohnii/weworked-api/resources/clients.md

 * List all clients

 ## Retrieve a client
 Retrieves the details of an existing client.
-You only need to supply the unique customer indentifier.
+Simply provide the unique customer id.

 `GET /v1/clients/:id`